Dazaifu, Fukuoka

 Dazaifu (太宰府市, Dazaifu-shi) is a city located in Fukuoka Prefecture, Japan.
-As of 31 March 2024, the city had an estimated population of 71,505 in 33204 households, and a population density of 260 persons per km².
+As of 31 March 2024, the city had an estimated population of 71,505 in 33204 households, and a population density of 260 persons per km^{2}.
 The total area of the city is 29.60 km2.

 Geography

 Dazaifu is located in central Fukuoka Prefecture, approximately 16 kilometers southeast of Fukuoka City.
 The city is surrounded by Mount Shioji in the north, Mount Hōman in the east, and Mount Tenbai in the southwest; with the Mikasa River running through the center of the city.
 The central part of the city area has a well-developed central urban area, and there are many historical sites and famous places.
 The western and southern parts of the city are commuter towns for the Fukuoka metropolitan area.